All right, news rounds up information overload hour.

 That doesn't happen.

-So that's that's the issue number one.
+So that's issue number one.

-We all know how horrific Mayorcus is.
+We all know how horrific Majoris is.

-Anyway, Congressman, um, you've read as I have that members Of the past Taliban regime are going to be taken off the terror watch list and allowed to travel to the U.S.?
+Anyway, Congressman, you've read, as I have, that members of the past Taliban regime are going to be taken off the terror watch list and allowed to travel to the U.S. Sean, thanks for having me on today.

 Congress just needs to reclaim its authority over a lot of these things.

-Uh additionally, it's going to return federal federalism to the states and make sure that the governors have the final say about who's going to be placed in their state, and then we're going to require uh Homeland Security Director of FBI to report to Congress their vetting process and make sure that anyone who comes in does not pose a national threat.
+And then we're going to require Homeland Security, Director of FBI, to report to Congress their vetting process and make sure that anyone who comes in does not pose a national threat.

-We're not going to just demand that they check to make sure that these folks have not uh created any any crimes, they don't have a criminal background.
+We're not going to just demand that they check to make sure that these folks have not created any crimes.

-This is where we have to be.
+You know, this is where we have to be.

-Congress has to reclaim its authority, governors have to have the final say.
+Governors have to have the final say.

 We need to know who's coming into our country and where they're going to be located once they come here.

-Don't you think do you do you think there's any possibility if you if you bought into and were indoctrinated into radicalism, uh radical Islamism like the Taliban as practiced by the Taliban in power 20 years ago, do you do you see any reason at all that would warrant taking people that were part of that brutal uh murdering regime off the terror watch list?
+Don't you think, do you think there's any possibility if you bought into and were indoctrinated into radicalism, radical Islamism like the Taliban as practiced by the Taliban in power 20 years ago?

 Why would you?

-All they have to do, we've heard it time and again, all that they can send as many people through that are perfectly fine, which coming from a radical regime like that, I don't see happening anyway.
+All they have to do, we've heard it time and again, they can send as many people through that are perfectly fine, which coming from a radical regime like that, I don't see happening anyway.

 But if we've got one person that comes through that still embraces those beliefs, they can cause a lot of chaos around our country.